ayushhsaxena/AeroTrace-Aircraft-Crash-Location-Software/README.md

 ## Overview

 AeroTracer is an intelligent aviation safety platform designed to predict probable aircraft crash zones by integrating real-time and historical flight data with environmental and terrain variables.
-The system leverages supervised machine learning techniques on key parameters such as altitude, airspeed, weather conditions, fuel status, and terrain topology to generate accurate risk assessments.
+The system leverages supervised machine learning techniques on key parameters such as altitude, airspeed, weather conditions, fuel status,and terrain topology to generate accurate risk assessments.
 This enables aviation authorities and emergency response teams to make faster, data-driven decisions during critical situations.

 A key differentiator of AeroTracer is its dedicated focus on radome-related failure analysis.
 Unlike conventional flight-tracking systems, AeroTracer investigates potential hardware anomalies—particularly radome degradation or damage—and examines their increased crash risk.
 This deeper analytical capability enhances predictive accuracy and contributes to improved aviation safety outcomes.